Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 Isaiah 53:4 says that he (Jesus) lifted up or bore (nasa) our sicknesses or illnesses (choli).
 The same verse also says that Jesus carried (sabal) our pain (makob).
 The NET translates this in a most natural manner.
 In other words, it says it as the Hebrew says it.
 (You may wish to read other translations to see how they use the same words.)

 Next, let’s look at how these same two Hebrew verbs are used with reference to sin.
-The core of the gospel hinges upon Jesus’ being our sin offering as the Lamb of God (John 1:29), which completely satisfied the wrath of God and provided forgiveness and reconciliation to those who trust in Christ.
+The core of the gospel hinges upon Jesus’ being a sin offering as the Lamb of God (John 1:29), which completely satisfied the wrath of God and provided forgiveness and reconciliation to those who trust in him.
 If he did not carry our sin on the cross, we are still lost and under God’s judgment.
 Isaiah 53:11-12 makes it clear that he did.

 Having suffered, he will reflect on his work, he will be satisfied when he understands what he has done.
 “My servant will acquit many, for he carried (sabal) their sins.
 12 So I will assign him a portion with the multitudes, he will divide the spoils of victory with the powerful, because he willingly submitted to death and was numbered with the rebels, when he lifted up (nasa) the sin of many and intervened on behalf of the rebels.
 Isaiah 53:11-12 (NET1)